 Contact your provider’s office to learn if a virtual visit is right for you.
-Telehealth Clinic Hours of Operation
+How It Works

-To use our telehealth services call our office at 563-557-3930.
+To use our telehealth services call your primary or specialty care clinic office.
 We will discuss your primary concern over the phone to understand if a telehealth visit is right for you.
 If your care can be provided through telehealth services our nursing staff will collect more information including verifying your insurance, current health concern, medical history, and other details.
-Once we have all of your information we will set up a telehealth visit with one of our providers.
+Once we have all of your information we will set up a telehealth visit.

 To set up a telehealth visit you will need a smartphone, tablet, or laptop computer with video capabilities.
 We will either text or email you a link to access your secure video connection with our acute care provider.
 If at any time during your visit you are asked to come into the clinic we will waive any telehealth visit fees.

 As you prepare for your virtual visit follow these instructions to ensure a successful visit.

 A place that is quiet and private- close doors and windows to high-traffic areas.

 Remove clutter and have a blank wall behind you, if possible.